gravitationalwavedc/gwcloud_python/docs/usage/gwcloud.rst

 Searching the public job list
 -----------------------------

-While the preferred job list is often a good starting place to search for a desired job sample, there is often a need to search for other jobs available to the public.
+While the official job list is often a good starting place to search for a desired job sample, there is often a need to search for other jobs available to the public.
 To this end, the GWCloud class has another method, :meth:`~gwcloud_python.gwcloud.GWCloud.get_public_job_list`.
 We are able to use this method to search the public jobs.
 For example, if we wish to find the jobs submitted by Thomas Reichardt at any time in the past, we can run: